Bank Secrecy Act

-2. Determine whether the bank files the Designation of Exempt Person form (FinCEN Form 110) with the IRS to exempt eligible listed public companies and their subsidiaries from CTR reporting as defined in 31 CFR 103.22.
-The form should be filed within 30 days of the first reportable transaction that was exempted.
+2. Determine whether the bank files the Designation of Exempt Person report electronically through FinCEN's E-Filing System to exempt eligible listed public companies and their subsidiaries from CTR reporting as defined in 31 CFR 1020.311.
+The report should be filed within 30 days of the first reportable transaction that was exempted.

 3. Assess whether ongoing and reasonable due diligence is performed, including required annual reviews to determine whether a listed public company or subsidiary remains eligible for designation as an exempt person under the regulatory requirements.
 Management should properly document exemption determinations (e.g., with stock quotes from newspapers and consolidated returns for the entity).

-Under the regulation, the definition of exempt persons includes "non-listed businesses" and "payroll customers" as defined in 31 CFR 103.22(d)(2)(vi)–(vii).
-Nevertheless, several businesses remain ineligible for exemption purposes; refer to 31 CFR 103.22(d)(5)(viii) and the "Currency Transaction Reporting Exemptions Overview" section of this manual.
+Under the regulation, the definition of exempt persons includes "non-listed businesses" and "payroll customers" as defined in 31 CFR 1020.315(b)(6)-(7).
+Nevertheless, several businesses remain ineligible for exemption purposes; refer to 31 CFR 1020.315(e)(8) and the "Currency Transaction Reporting Exemptions Overview" section of this manual.

-4. Determine whether the bank files a Designation of Exempt Person form with the IRS to exempt a customer, as identified by management, from CTR reporting.
+4. Determine whether the bank files a Designation of Exempt Person report electronically through the FinCEN E-Filing System to exempt a customer, as identified by management, from CTR reporting.

 5. Determine whether the bank maintains documentation to support that the "non-listed businesses" it has designated as exempt from CTR reporting do not receive more than 50 percent of gross revenue from ineligible business activities.